AvinTee/data-science-portfolio/README.md

 While this consensus on ARIMA’s shortcomings is not universal, with Ahammad et al.’s (2024) investigation into Apex Food shares demonstrating the contrary, these findings still illustrate ARIMA’s challenges with modelling prices in agitated markets.

+## Data Infrastructure
+This project used the pandas library's inherent data-quality methods to develop its quality-validation functions, the yfinance API to collect the price-data needed for model-development, the statsmodel package to implement its ARIMA-models, and statistical tests, and the matplotlib module for creating its visualisations.

 ## Data Engineering

 This project uses yfinance-extracted historical daily close-price data from 01/01/2020 to 31/07/2025 for its price-trend forecasts.